LiveRamp/reslang/README.md

     ./reslang models/simple-resource.reslang --stdout --open

+## Viewing in ReDoc

+ReDoc has an advanced Swagger viewer which is far nicer than Swagger UI.
+To use this, first install the redoc-cli command:

+`npm -g install redoc-cli`

+Then copy the swagger into a file, say swagger.yaml and serve it up using:

+`redoc-cli serve --watch swagger.yaml`

+and point your browser at localhost:8080

 ## Creating a graphical view

 Reslang can generate dotviz output, which provides a nice graphical view of the resources.

-    ./reslang models/simple-resource.reslang --dotviz

-will copy the dotviz output to the clipboard.
+The following command will copy the dotviz output to the clipboard.

+    ./reslang models/simple-resource.reslang --diagram name

+Note that you will need to make a diagram definition first.
+See [here](./docs/diagrams.md) for how it is done.

-If you use --open, it will open your browser at a nice graphviz online editor.
+If you use the --open switch, it will open your browser at a nice graphviz online editor.
 Paste the clipboard into the editor and you will get your graphical view.

-    ./reslang models/simple-resource.reslang --dotviz --open
+    ./reslang models/simple-resource.reslang --diagram name --open